- Entertainment and Media»

 Why listen to an opulent politician right?
 They can't mean what they say.

-That's our assumption of people who make a lot of money.
-Sometimes this assumption is correct, but often we'll perceive it to be correct.
+That's a common worldview of American citizens who make a lot of money and sometimes this assumption is correct, but often they'll perceive it to be correct.

 It comes down to the individual.

 Not all affluent politicians are evil and fake and not all lower/middle class people are angels, so this jealousy needs to stop.

 This stereotype applies to police/criminal activity but also towards trivial actions like disrespecting someone/something of importance.

 Again if wealthy people could get away from everything, then we would never see them go to jail, pay massive fines, go to rehab, or go bankrupt.

 - They're not immune to the criminal justice system despite beliefs that they are.